 Early stages of black pod disease.
 This is the most serious

-SPS Biosecurity will manage the border biosecurity for a $53m wharf development on the Chatham Islands
+SPS Biosecurity managed the border biosecurity for a $53m wharf development on the Chatham Islands

-A $53m rebuild of the Waitangi wharf on the Chatham Islands is about to get underway.
-SPS Biosecurity has been working with the construction group; Memorial Park Alliance, Chatham Island Council and Environment Canterbury to ensure new pests are not transported to the Islands.
-The biosecurity management plan will cater for an expected 7000 tons of freight to be shipped by sea and will include both marine and terrestrial biosecurity.
+For the $53m rebuild of the Waitangi wharf on the Chatham Islands SPS Biosecurity worked with the construction group; Memorial Park Alliance, Chatham Island Council and Environment Canterbury to ensure new pests were not transported to the Islands.
+The biosecurity management plan catered for an expected 7000 tons of freight to be shipped by sea and included both marine and terrestrial biosecurity.

 World Forestry Congress - South Africa